Why Women Are Twice As Likely To Have Insomnia As Men + What To Do

 If the issue is more difficult to pinpoint—maybe it's something amorphous, like stress—consider where you can clean up your overall sleep habits.
 Stick to a consistent bedtime and wake-up time, turn off your tech one to two hours before bed, optimize your bedroom for sleep, and/or try a sleep-promoting supplement.*

-mbg's magnesium+ is particularly popular with moms, who lean on its targeted combination of magnesium glycinate, pharmaGABA, and jujube to fall asleep faster, stay asleep longer, and wake up feeling more rested.* "I've always considered myself a 'good sleeper' but as a mom thought waking up throughout the night was normal.
-Fast-forward to now, my children are grown and married, still waking up throughout the night," one reviewer laments. "magnesium+ provides a full, wonderful night's sleep for me.
+mbg's sleep support+ is particularly popular with moms, who lean on its targeted combination of magnesium glycinate, pharmaGABA, and jujube to fall asleep faster, stay asleep longer, and wake up feeling more rested.* "I've always considered myself a 'good sleeper' but as a mom thought waking up throughout the night was normal.
+Fast-forward to now, my children are grown and married, still waking up throughout the night," one reviewer laments. "sleep support+ provides a full, wonderful night's sleep for me.
 I noticed the difference the very first night.*"

 The bottom line.